First published Feb 19, 2020. Refreshed and expanded June 22, 2022.

 A real problem arises when you introduce middleware to the B2B eCommerce scenario.
 Now you’ve got two more systems (middleware and eCommerce) which will need to conform to your business rules.

 Unfortunately, an architecture like this generally requires duplicating all of those business rules in both places.
-This creates 3 separate systems where the same data must be updated, and it also introduces more potential failure points which can lead to abandoned transactions.
+This creates 3 separate systems where the same data must be updated, and it also introduces more potential failure points.
+When these failures surface in your B2B eCommerce user experience, they can lead to abandoned transactions.